Foody

 Categorized findings into themes

-Insight Identificaiton
+Insight Identification

 Creating high-fidelity mockups and prototype(w/figma)